duneroadrunner/SaferCPlusPlus/README.md

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
 TRegisteredPointer&lt;X&gt; does implicitly convert to TRegisteredPointer&lt;const X&gt;.
 But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

-###TSyncWeakFixedPointer
-TSyncWeakFixedPointer is primarily intended to be used as a safe pointer to a member of a registered object in cases where for some reason you can't, or don't want to, make the member itself a registered object.
-TSyncWeakFixedPointer essentially acts as a pointer to the member (or whatever object you specify), while keeping a copy of a registered pointer to the object.
-It uses the registered pointer to ensure that it is safe to access the object.
-Use mse::make_syncweak() to construct a TSyncWeakFixedPointer.

-What's with the name?
-"SyncWeak" is short for "sychronous weak", as opposed to "asynchronous weak".
-"Non-owning" pointers that support objects shared between asynchronous threads, like std::weak_ptr, cannot be used to access the object directly.
-If, on the other hand, asynchronous sharing is not supported, then a non-owning pointer (with the appropriate safety mechanisms), like TRegisteredPointer, can be used to access the object directly.
-There is a corresponding [TStrongFixedPointer](#tstrongfixedpointer).

-usage example:

-    #include "mseregistered.h"

-    class H {
-    public:
-        template<class _TString1Pointer, class _TString2Pointer>
-        static std::string foo6(_TString1Pointer i1ptr, _TString2Pointer i2ptr) {
-            return (*i1ptr) + (*i2ptr);
-        }

-    protected:
-        ~H() {}
-    };

-    int main(int argc, char* argv[]) {
-        /* Obtaining safe pointers to members of registered objects: */ class E {
-        public:
-            virtual ~E() {}
-            mse::TRegisteredObj<std::string> reg_s = "some text ";
-            std::string s2 = "some other text ";
-        };

-        mse::TRegisteredObj<E> registered_e;
-        mse::TRegisteredPointer<E> E_registered_ptr1 = &registered_e;

-        /* The easiest way is to obtain a safe pointer to a member of a registered object is to make the member itself a registered object. */
-        mse::TRegisteredPointer<std::string> string_registered_ptr1 = &(E_registered_ptr1->reg_s);

-        /* Another option is to make a TSyncWeakFixedPointer. syncweak_string_ptr1 here is essentially a pointer to "E.s2" (string member of class E) with a registered pointer to E to in its pocket.
-        It uses the registered pointer to ensure that it is safe to access the object. */ auto syncweak_string_ptr1 = mse::make_syncweak(E_registered_ptr1->s2, E_registered_ptr1);

-        /* In practice, rather than declaring a specific mse::TSyncWeakFixedPointer parameter, we expect functions to be "templatized" so that they can accept any type of pointer. */ std::string res1 = H::foo6(syncweak_string_ptr1, syncweak_string_ptr1);
-    }

-###TSyncWeakFixedConstPointer

 ### TRegisteredRefWrapper
 Just a registered version of [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper).